-The PRC, which is a committee of the AMP Limited Board, is the main body which oversees AMP Bank's remuneration arrangements and governance.
-The PRC advises the AMP Bank Board on the effectiveness and integrity of AMP's remuneration policy, plans and practices.
-Other key remuneration-related responsibilities of the PRC include recommending to the AMP Bank Board approval of:
+The PRC advises the AMP Bank board on the effectiveness and integrity of AMP's remuneration policy, plans and practices.
+Other key remuneration-related responsibilities of the PRC include recommending to the AMP Bank board approval of:

-- changes to the AMP remuneration policy - total remuneration packages, performance objectives and performance appraisals for the managing director AMP Bank, direct reports of the managing director AMP Bank, other persons whose individual activities may, in the PRC's opinion, affect the financial soundness of AMP Bank, and other persons specified by APRA - annual recommendations of the remuneration structure for categories of persons covered by CPS 510.
+- AMP remuneration policy - total remuneration arrangements for the senior managers of AMP Bank, based on the AMP Bank's board review of their performance - annual recommendations of the remuneration structure for categories of persons covered by CPS 510.